michaelw730/irish/bbc-bitesize/core/numbers.md

 Counting numbers you need the a...

+In everyday speech the a preceding the numbers is often not pronounced.
+It is always used, however, after the word uimhir, (number): uimhir a cúig == number five

 | Irish | English | Phonetic | Sound |
 | ------| ------- | -------- | ----- |
 |uimhir|number|ever